Thomas Desaguliers: Personal life

-Thomas Desaguliers never remarried.
+Desaguliers never remarried after the early death of his wife.
 He had an estate, Graces near Little Baddow, Essex, as well as a London home.
 He demonstrated artillery to the Royal Family, was equerry to King George III and accompanied the monarch on morning horse rides.
 Desaguliers died unexpectedly on 1 March 1780.
 He was attended at Woolwich by the King's physician John Hunter (who had tended his wounds at Belle Isle) but succumbed to a ruptured spleen.
 He was buried alongside his wife at Crayford, where the grave still exists at St Paulinus church.

 There is no known portrait of Thomas Desaguliers.

+Descendants

+Through his eldest daughter Mary, he is the ancestor of mathematician Dame Mary Lucy Cartwright.

+Through his second daughter Anne, he was a great-grandfather of Janet Shuttleworth, who married the politician and philanthropist Sir James Kay (later Kay-Shuttleworth).
+A descendant, the present Lord Shuttleworth, is Lord Lieutenant of Lancashire.